GG666/Lecture/Chapter (C_English).md

 ```

 ## Double pointer
-Double pointer is the pointer that points to another pointer.
-To decalre a double pointer, we must type ** before the variable name.
+A double pointer is a pointer that points to another pointer.
+To declare a double pointer, we must type ** before the variable name.

 ```C++
 int *pi;
 int **ppi;
 ```

-A 2-D array itself is also a double pointer.
+A 2-D array is also a double pointer itself.

 ```C++